Free Blocklists of Recently Malicious IP Addresses

 1. Fresh IP's List

 The Fresh IP's list is the largest and most-current list.
 It is generated once every hour at 15 minutes past the hour.
-It contains up to the most recent 2,500 malicious IP addresses as of the time it was generated, sorted in order of recency (newest first).
-The emphasis is on freshness, not the type of attack.
+It contains up to the most recent 5,000 malicious IP addresses as of the time it was generated, sorted in order of recency (newest first).
 Most of the IP's in this list will have been guilty of SSH or distributed SSH attacks, but it also includes attacks on FTP, SMTP, Web apps, and more.
 You can download or view the Fresh IP's list at https://rjmblocklist.com/sizzling/freships.txt.

 2. Worst IP's List

 The Worst IP's List is updated every hour on the half-hour.
 It contains the IP addresses of up to 50 of the worst IP addresses as measured by number of attacks on my servers since the last list was generated.
 It is sorted by the number of attacks (most attacks first) without regard to what kinds of attacks were attempted.
-These IP's have the highest degree of certainty of malicious activity and almost no false positives as determined by checking them against other blocklists.
+These IP's have the highest degree of certainty of malicious activity and include no false positives.
 You can download or view the Fresh IP's list at https://rjmblocklist.com/sizzling/worst.txt.